Tennessee: Ethnicity

 In 2020, 6.9% of the total population was of Hispanic or Latino origin (of any race), up from 4.6% in 2010.
 Between 2000 and 2010, Tennessee's Hispanic population grew by 134.2%, the third-highest rate of any state.
 In 2020, Non-Hispanic or Latino Whites were 70.9% of the population, compared to 57.7% of the population nationwide.
 In 2010, the five most common self-reported ethnic groups in the state were American (26.5%), English (8.2%), Irish (6.6%), German (5.5%), and Scotch-Irish (2.7%).
 Most Tennesseans who self-identify as having American ancestry are of English and Scotch-Irish ancestry.
 An estimated 21–24% of Tennesseans are of predominantly English ancestry.
+The top languages spoken in Tennessee after English are Spanish, Arabic, Chinese, Vietnamese, Korean, French, Laotian, Amharic, German, Gujarati, Japanese, Tagalog, Hindi, Russian, and Persian.

 Religion

-Since colonization, Tennessee has always been predominantly Christian.
-About 81% of the population identifies as Christian, with Protestants making up 73% of the population.
-Of the Protestants in the state, Evangelical Protestants compose 52% of the population, Mainline Protestants 13%, and Historically Black Protestants 8%.
-Roman Catholics make up 6%, Mormons 1%, and Orthodox Christians less than 1%.
+Since its settlement, Tennessee has always been predominantly Christian.
+About 72% of the population identifies as Christian, with Protestants making up 63% of the population.
+Of the Protestants in the state, Evangelical Protestants compose 45% of the population, Mainline Protestants 12%, and Historically Black Protestants 6%.
+Roman Catholics make up 7%, Mormons 1%, and Orthodox Christians 1%.
 The largest denominations by number of adherents are the Southern Baptist Convention, the United Methodist Church, the Roman Catholic Church, and the Churches of Christ.
-Muslims and Jews each make up about 1% of the population, and adherents of other religions make up about 3% of the population.
-About 14% of Tennesseans are non-religious, with 11% identifying as "Nothing in particular", 3% as agnostics, and 1% as atheists.
+Muslims make up about 1%, Jews are slightly under 1%, and adherents of other religions make up about 3% of the population.
+About 24% of Tennesseans are non-religious, with 15% identifying as "Nothing in particular", 5% as agnostics, and 4% as atheists.

-Tennessee is included in most definitions of the Bible Belt, and is ranked as one of the nation's most religious states.
+Tennessee is included in most definitions of the Bible Belt, and is ranked as one of the nation's most religious states across multiple metrics.
 Several Protestant denominations have their headquarters in Tennessee, including the Southern Baptist Convention and National Baptist Convention (in Nashville); the Church of God in Christ and the Cumberland Presbyterian Church (in Memphis); and the Church of God and the Church of God of Prophecy (in Cleveland); and the National Association of Free Will Baptists (in Antioch).
 Nashville has publishing houses of several denominations.
+Despite the state's religiousity, religious affiliation has declined, along with most of the United States; this is part of a larger trend of Decline of Christianity in the Western World.
+Between 2014 and 2024, the religiously unaffiliated increased ten percentage points according to Pew Research Center, while Christians dropped nine points.